Ten Days in a Mad-House: Television adaptation

 American Horror Story: Asylum was vaguely based on 10 Days in a Mad-House.
 Investigative journalist Lana Winters enters Briarcliff Asylum on false pretenses with the intent of exposing patient abuses, only to be discovered and committed for being a lesbian.

 In September 2017, a TV series was announced based on 10 Days in a Mad-House, written by Sarah Thorp, starring Kate Mara as Bly, executive produced by Mara, Thorp, and Carolyn Newman for Entertainment One, Danjaq and The Frederick Zollo Company.

+Stage adaptations

+On September 21, 2023, an original opera by composer Rene Orth and librettist Hannah Moscovitch entitled "10 Days in a Madhouse" premiered at the Wilma Theater as part of the O23 Festival.
+The new opera was co-commissioned and co-produced by Opera Philadelphia and Tapestry Opera.

+On August 19, 2022, Music Theatre of Madison premiered an original musical created by Jennifer Hedstrom and Karen Saari titled Ten Days in a Madhouse.